Punjabi Muslims: Medieval period

 In 1161, the Ghurids conquered the city of Ghazni, forcing the Ghaznavids to shift their capital to Lahore.
 Soon, however, Muhammad Ghori invaded Punjab as well, and conquered Lahore and Multan in 1186, marking end of the Ghaznavids.
-In 1206, he was assassinated at Damiak by Isma'ilis or Punjabi Khokhars.
+In 1206, he was assassinated at Damiak by Isma'ilis or Khokhars.
 One of his Mamluk slaves, Qutb ud-Din Aibak, established the Delhi Sultanate, with Lahore being the first capital of the sultanate.
 The early period of the Delhi Sultanate saw several Mongol invasions of Punjab.
 Ultimately, Mongols were defeated during the rule of the Khalji dynasty.

-Islam became firmly established in Punjab during the era of Delhi Sultanate, and tribes like Khokhars played an important role in the inter-dynastic struggle.
+Islam became firmly established in Punjab during the era of Delhi Sultanate, with local playing an important role in the inter-dynastic struggle.
 In 1320, Ghazi Malik, the former governor of Multan, rebelled against the Khalji rule.
 With the support of various factions including Khokhars, he established the Tughlaq dynasty.
 Some of the earliest mentions of Punjabi language date to this period.

 By the late 14th century, the Tughlaq dynasty had declined, and the sultanate was divided among various warlords.
 The city of Lahore was intermittently captured by Khokhars.
 Taking advantage of the prevailing anarchy, Timur led a brutal invasion of Delhi sultanate in 1398.
 Lahore had been under control of Shaikha Khokhar since 1394, who resisted Timur but was defeated and killed.
 Afterwards, Timur plundered Delhi and massacred its inhabitants.
 Tughlaq power crumbled and resulted in nobles asserting formal independence.
 In 1414 the Tughlaq dynasty was itself replaced by Sayyid dynasty of Khizr Khan, a Punjabi chieftain.
 Much of the time of Sayyid Sultans was spent in fighting against Jasrat, who was the most formidable opponent of Delhi sultans in Punjab.
 South Punjab became independent from Delhi when Langah Sultanate broke away in 1445.
 The rulers of medieval Gujarat Sultanate in western India are also described as having Punjabi Khatri origins.